Gering's Maddux Janecek to continue swimming at Nebraska Wesleyan University

 “There’s always things to improve on,” he said.
 “I just want to contribute to (Wesleyan) however they need me.”

-He is just looking forward to continuing to compete in a sport that he has devoted the majority of his life to.
+He is just looking forward to continuing to compete in a sport to which he has devoted most of his life.

-“(Swimming) just holds a special place in my heart and the people (in the sport) have become like a second faily to me.”
+“(Swimming) just holds a special place in my heart and the people (in the sport) have become like a second family to me.”